High casualties feared in Haiti earthquake | DW | 14.08.2021

 UGS, meanwhile, issued a "red alert" for fatalities, warning that high casualties were "probable" and the "disaster is likely widespread."

-It predicted significant damage to be "likely" as much of the population in Haiti live in buildings that are vulnerable to shaking built out of mud walls and adobe.
+It predicted significant damage to be "likely" as much of the population in Haiti live in buildings that are vulnerable to shaking.

 The quake hit at 8:29 a.m. local time (1229 UTC) and was also felt in the Dominican Republic, which has a land border with Haiti on the island of Hispanola.